NoahBhang/sql-data-warehouse-project/README.md

 - **Customer Behavior**
 - **Product Performance**
 - **Sales Trends**
-These insights empower stakeholders with key business metrics, enabling strateqic decision-making.
+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 ### License
 this object is licensed under the MIT License.
 You are free to use, modify, and share this project with proper